bensonchoyintuitas/intuitas_knowledgebase/docs/naming_standards_and_conventions.md

    - Schema naming convention:  `meta__{optional: function}`
    - Naming convention: `{function/descriptor}`

-   *e.g. intuitas_domain3_dev.meta__ingestion.ingestion_control*
+   *e.g. intuitas_corporate_dev.meta__ingestion.ingestion_control*

 #### Bronze (Raw data according to systems)
 The Bronze layer stores raw, immutable data as it is ingested from source systems.
+See [Data layers and stages](level_2.md#data-layers-and-stages) for definitions and context.

 All schemas are may be optionally prefixed with `bronze__`